josegabrielnb/reproducible-research_homework/README.md

 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the #INSERT ANSWERS HERE# section above in the **README.md** file of your forked repository.

-Questions 1, 2 and 3 should be answered in the **README.md** file of the `logistic-growth` repo that you forked during the practical.
-To answer those questions here, simply add a link to your `logistic-growth` fork above.
+Questions 1, 2 and 3 should be answered in the **README.md** file of the `logistic_growth` repo that you forked during the practical.
+To answer those questions here, simply add a link to your `logistic_growth` fork above.

 When you submit, add a link to your forked version of this repository.
 All answers should be on the `main` branch.